vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 space representing the line change, regardless of how many spaces were before or after the line break.
 E.g
 ```
-^”this is my life” → ^”this is my life”
+^"this is my life" → ^"this is my life"
 ```
 regardless of whether there were no spaces after is or 100 spaces after is.
 You may not have comments at the ends of such lines (they would be absorbed into the string).